The Missing Cross to Purity

 and mind the Lord's business, and be diligent,

-so will the power of the Lord be brought over all those that have opposed it.
+so the power of the Lord will be brought over all those who have opposed it.

-And all you that are faithful, go to visit them that have been convinced,
+And all you who are faithful, go to visit those who have been convinced,

-from house to house, that if it be possible you may not leave a hoof in Egypt.
+from house to house, that if it is possible you may not leave a hoof [person] in Egypt.

 And so, everyone go seek the lost sheep,